alexandergabbour/project-s/README.md

 *this will eventually be included in a requirements .txt file for quicker dependancy installation

-## known issues

-oh so much... see the issues tab for more detail.

 ## improvements in development

 - dynamic shortcut+function package creation